Nick Freitas: Personal life

 Freitas is a Protestant Christian and attends Mountain View Church in Culpeper.
 He married Tina M. Pierce, whom he met in high school.
 They have three children.
 Freitas is a member of the Heritage Foundation and the National Rifle Association of America.

 In 2019, Freitas' wife challenged incumbent Republican Emmett Hanger for his Senate seat in Virginia's 24th district.
 She was defeated in the primary, gaining 43% of the vote to Hanger's 57%.

-Freitas hosts a YouTube channel called The Why Minutes where his stated goal is to "provide insight regarding some of the most pressing questions we ask about how society works.
-We explore the underlying reasons, motivations, and philosophies that inform decisions, promote greater understanding, and advance a society dedicated to preserving and advancing freedom."

-Freitas also hosts a podcast called Making the Argument with Nick Freitas, in which he talks about political issues.